The vysr Knowledge Hub

 Most companies track dozens of KPIs, yet very few have a unified way to quantify and understand whether their asset management function is performing well and delivering the highest value possible.They typically require a deep-dive analysis to figure out where performance gaps sit, and what the potential is for improvement.

-What the AMPF Is
+What the VPF Is

-We've structure the AMPF in 4 levels:
+We've structure the VPF in 4 levels:

 - 4 Value Areas – Cost, Production, Sustainability, Organizational